wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 // END.
 ```

+So the program's 'working'.
+People say that a lot: it's working. ;)

+Better: It compiles.
+It mostly does what was expected.
+Does at least something useful.
+Doesn't quite do what was in mind when it was first *edited as code*.

+#### psuedocode

+##### What's pseudocode?

+*Pseudocode is code you write without obeying real syntax rules; it's there for you, and is meant to remind you of something pretty close to what you wanted to 'program into the microcontoller' at some point (hopefully later today!)*

+That's pretty much it: fake code that is meant to *model* what you think should be *going on* in your *program* when it's either *finished* or at least *completed, up to a certain point* in its *development*.

 # DRAFT ONLY - INCOMPLETE
 #### Tue 25 Oct 15:58:07 UTC 2022 - timestamp only occasionally maintained ;)